-If your natural gas bill has been increasing, you may be talking with friends who have already switched natural gas providers and are enjoying lower bills.
-Saving money is a great motivation, but the process of switching providers to get the best deal can admittedly be confusing.
+Want to switch natural gas suppliers?
+If your natural gas bill has been high, you may be talking with friends who have already switched natural gas providers to save money.
+Saving money is a great motivation.
+But the process of switching providers to get the best price can admittedly be confusing.

 How To Switch Natural Gas Providers